geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 Yeah, so this is important of making progress.

 **Geohot** [[00:30:07](https://www.youtube.com/watch?v=Bm_blXgmlLo&t=1807)]
-Yeah, BERT is a...
+Yeah, BERT is a..
 BERT is one of the most important things we're going to do in like the first half of the year.
 Except for a while, this is the year of speed.
 Last year was like the year of like correctness.
 Now we're not going to find something better.